-The ONEcleaner Surgical Instrument Detergents deliver a water soluble lubricant with every cleaning treatment that cleans rapidly, residue free, and cuts cleaning costs.
-The ONEcleaner lubricant is water soluble, neutral pH, phosphate free, and biodegradable.
+ONEcleaner surgical instrument detergents deliver a water soluble lubricant with every cleaning treatment that cleans rapidly, residue free, and cuts cleaning costs.

-AORN Recommendations for lubricating surgical instruments state that professionals responsible for surgical instruments often overlook the significance of selecting the appropriate lubricant for processing surgical instruments.
-A surgical instrument lubricant is a valuable tool and an important variable in the instrument care process.
+AORN Recommendations for lubricating surgical instruments state that a surgical instrument lubricant is a valuable tool and an important variable in the instrument care process.

 When carefully selected, lubricants can do much more than reduce friction and wear; they can lengthen the useful life of an instrument.
 Lubricants for medical equipment and invasive surgeries have obvious health and safety requirements.
 For example, hygiene and environmental regulations require lubricants to be discreet, non-toxic and effective.
 However, there are other factors affecting lubricant selection that hospitals and medical professionals need to be concerned with.
 The use of an inappropriate lubricant can lead to inadequate sterilization of surgical instruments and can ultimately affect surgical outcomes.

 using PayPal, Debit Card or Credit Card.
 Go to